mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 Let's say you do become wildly successful and urgently need capital to scale.
 Maybe then VC money is one way to go.
 Or you could take out a loan.
 Either way, remember that money always comes with strings attached.
 Funding might force you to do things you're not comfortable with, like compromising your users' privacy or your own values.
+And even if not, you'll constantly be pressured to find new avenues for growth.
+Wouldn't it be nicer to focus on making your product better instead?
+That's often far more rewarding.
 But often, if you spend enough time thinking through a problem, you might find a way to prove your concept at a smaller scale.

 ## There Is No Infinite Growth